Raphallen/gtrdyepicker/README.md

 # gtrdyepicker
-Just a simple color picker for dyes
+Just a simple color picker for dyes in Tales Runner Coded by Afallen